YouTube

 WHERE TO DRINK

-You won’t be short of options here, Belfast has always known how to host and mix a drink, however it was only over the past 10 years where the bars have really been taken to a new level.
+You won’t be short of options if you are going for a friend’s night out in Belfast.
+Belfast has always known how to host and mix a drink; however, it was only over the past 10 years that the bars have really been taken to a new level.

 COCKTAILS